Top CV Examples

 A curriculum vitae (CV) is a document some job seekers use to apply for jobs.
 In Europe, CVs are the standard hiring document.

-In the U.S., only specific industries prefer CVs vs. resumes, including academia, medicine, research and the sciences.
+In the U.S., only specific industries prefer CVs over resumes, including academia, medicine, research and the sciences.
 For most other industries, resumes are the standard.

 A CV is similar to a resume but includes more sections and details about you.
-This might include information about the degrees and awards you’ve earned, your research, your published works, your teaching experience, and more.
+This might include information about your degrees and awards, research, published works, teaching experience, and more.

 CVs can vary in length.
-Some very experienced job seekers could have a CV up to 10-pages long.
+Some very experienced job seekers could have a CV of up to 10 pages long.
 By contrast, resumes are at most two pages.

 Often, an employer will request a CV.
 See below for the differences between a CV and a resume and which document is right for you.